gregorydlogan/oc-config-management/README.md

-## Standalone Tomcat Deployment
+## Standalone Matterhorn Deployment

-- Requires Ansible 1.2 or newer
+- Requires Ansible 1.3 or newer
-- Expects CentOS/RHEL 6.x hosts
+- Expects Ubuntu 12.04 or 14.04 hosts

-These playbooks deploy a very basic implementation of Tomcat Application Server, version 7.
-To use them, first edit the "hosts" inventory file to contain the hostnames of the machines on which you want Tomcat deployed, and edit the group_vars/tomcat-servers file to set any Tomcat configuration parameters you need.
+These playbooks deploy a full Matterhorn cluster, from source.
+To use them, first edit the "hosts" inventory file to contain the hostnames of the machines on which you want Matterhorn deployed, and edit the group_vars files to set any Tomcat configuration parameters you need.

 Then run the playbook, like this:

-	ansible-playbook -i hosts site.yml
+	ansible-playbook -K -i $hosts_file.hosts $playbook.yml

-When the playbook run completes, you should be able to see the Tomcat Application Server running on the ports you chose, on the target machines.
+When the playbook run completes, you should be able to see Matterhorn on the port 8080, on the target machines.

-This is a very simple playbook and could serve as a starting point for more complex Tomcat-based projects.
+This playbook is *not* meant to deploy production machines, although it could easily form the basis of a playbook which does.

 ### Ideas for Improvement

 Here are some ideas for ways that these playbooks could be extended:

-- Write a playbook to deploy an actual application into the server.
-- Deploy Tomcat clustered with a load balancer in front.

-We would love to see contributions and improvements, so please fork this repository on GitHub and send us your changes via pull requests.
+- Support for CentOS/RHEL
+- Install Apache proxies
+- Enable multiple Solr cluster (for services other than search)
+- Set the username from a variable
+- Clean up the packaging (apt) lines